 Should I use patterned tiles in a small bathroom?

-Patterned tiles can look fantastic in a small bathroom, but unless you’re trying to make a strong impact, it is smart to think about scale and balance.
+We love the use of patterned tiles in a small bathroom.
+But, unless you’re trying to make a strong impact, it is smart to think about scale and balance.
 A little bit of pattern can go a long way in a compact space.

 ‘A subtle way of using wall-to-wall pattern in a compact space is to opt for patterned mosaics such as hexagons or scallops in pared-back palettes,’ suggests Roby-Welford.
 Restricting the use of strong patterned tiles to below dado height will also reduce their dominance, especially if you paint or tile the wall above in plain, pale colors.